robertbiv/Crypto-Transaction-Tracker/README.md

 ## **⚠️ Critical Disclaimer (Read First)**

 - Designed to follow 2025 US tax guidelines but **not warranted accurate or complete**.
 Results can be wrong; always review with a qualified tax professional.
-- I have **no tax training**.
+- I have **no Transaction training**.
 This was built for my own simple transaction tracking.
 - **No liability** is accepted for errors, omissions, data loss, or compliance outcomes.
 Use at your own risk.
 - Intended for **local use only**.
 Do not expose the app or APIs to the internet; HTTPS uses self-signed certs and is not hardened for public access.
 - Secrets are stored in encrypted files, but you are responsible for host security, key management, and backups.